zimfw/archive/README.md

 Provides `archive` and `unarchive` functions for easy archive manipulation.

+Suffix aliases are also provided, so archives can be directly unarchived.

 This module will make use of `pbzip2` and `pigz` if available to make use of all available CPU cores.

 Functions